A Response from the Irish Business Community in Germany

 So, everyone rushes to tell their Brand Story – their Hero’s Journey, a story formula so predictable, it falls straight into the black hole of ‘heard it before’!
 The most common one is the final instalment of the journey, i.e. how, after many struggles & challenges, you are now successful.
 And that success is measurable in your current earnings – at least 6 digits, more likely 7 digits.

-Are you a unique personal brand or a mere iteration of a standard template?
+Are you a unique personal brand or an iteration of a standard template?

 If you want to tell an individual personal story, skip the template and tell a story about what makes you unique & what is relevant to your clients.